 All vehicles parked on campus must display a valid permit.
 Parking is allowed in designated spaces only.
 Parking permits are available for purchase on a limited basis through UCLA Campus Parking.
-Visitors may purchase daily parking permits by stopping at the Information & Parking booths located throughout campus.
+Visitors may purchase daily parking permits by stopping at the various Parking Pay Stations located throughout campus.

-Pets, visiting or otherwise, are not permitted in residence halls or suites, except fish in small tanks not to exceed ten gallons.
-Roommates/Suitemates must agree to have a fish tank.
+Animals, visiting or otherwise, are not permitted in residence halls or suites, except fish in small tanks not to exceed ten (10) gallons.
+All roommates or suitemates must agree to have a fish tank.
 There cannot be more than one fish tank per bedroom and tanks may not be kept in bathrooms.
-This provision does not apply to service or therapy animals.
-If you feel you need a service animal, please contact the Office for Students with Disabilities at (310) 825-1501 or (310) 206-6083 (TTY/TDD) to register and request accommodations.
+This provision does not apply to Service or Assistance animals that are registered and approved through the Center for Accessible Education’s (CAE’s) Housing Accommodation Board.

 a.
 Persons are to place waste products in appropriate recycling and waste receptacles.
-Residents may not use the public area trash receptacles to dispose of their room trash.
+Residents may not use the common area trash receptacles to dispose of their room trash.

 b.
 Posted and published regulations and hours for use of the community barbecues, laundry facilities, and kitchens are to be observed.

 c.
-Common and public areas must be maintained for shared use at all times.
-Furniture, and other public area furnishings, i.e., floor mats, should only be used in the manner for which they were designated and must remain in the public areas to which they were assigned.
-Residents with public area furniture found in rooms are subject to Housing fees.
+Common areas must be maintained for shared use at all times.
+Furniture, and other common area furnishings, i.e., floor mats, should only be used in the manner for which they were designated and must remain in the common areas to which they were assigned.
+Residents with common area furniture found in rooms are subject to Housing fees.
 Furnishings which are not officially designated as part of a residential room’s accessories may not be moved into any resident’s room at any time.
 Damage charges not readily assignable to a particular individual may be charged to a group or floor of residents.
-Sleeping or loitering in lounges, common or other public areas is not permitted.
+Sleeping or loitering in lounges or other common areas is not permitted.